 Similarly, your RSS consumer base can be expected to react in the same fashion.
 Not only have you enabled yourself to fill their feeds and readers on a consistent basis, you are doing it in the best way.
 All the Flipboard users out there will surely be please when they turn on their tablets every morning to see great images pair with compelling headlines (notice I said “headline” and not “title tag”) begging them to click and share.

-I can’t tell you how many times we have heard a major brand complain about the fact that they have millions of followers on Facebook but less than 1% are ever engaged at one time.
-Well now your social media team is armed with the life blood of all social platforms – engaging content.
+I can’t tell you how many times we have heard a major brand complain about the fact that they have millions of followers on Facebook but less than 1 percent are ever engaged at one time.
+Well, now your social media team is armed with the life blood of all social platforms — engaging content.
 All social sharing and engagement has its foundation in quality pieces of content.

-A lot of times brands are not able to produce this at a scale great enough to constantly sustain any social media efforts, leaving the social teams scrambling to curate content from around the web.
-That is still going to be an important piece of the mix, but now that you have a sustained editorial flow, your social media can be supplied with excellently engineered pieces of content on a consistant basis that has a fair amount of continuity because it all fits within your editorial mission.
+A lot of times, brands are not able to produce this at a scale great enough to constantly sustain any social media efforts, leaving the social teams scrambling to curate content from around the Web.
+That is still going to be an important piece of the mix, but now that you have a sustained editorial flow, your social media can be supplied with excellently engineered pieces of content on a consistent basis that has a fair amount of continuity because it all fits within your editorial mission.

-I arrived at content in the same way that a lot of the people working in search or inbound marketing did – Google Panda and Penguin.
-My destiny suddenly depended not just on how well I was able to build and optimize websites, web pages, and web copy.
-Success in SEO is now highly dependent on the quality of your content – and that means clickability, social sharing, recency, and a thousand different other things.
+I arrived at content in the same way that a lot of the people working in search or inbound marketing did — Google Panda and Penguin.
+My destiny suddenly depended not just on how well I was able to build and optimize websites, Web pages, and Web copy.
+Success in SEO is now highly dependent on the quality of your content — that means clickability, social sharing, recency and a thousand different other things.

 As someone whose digital marketing foundations started with search marketing, I can say full well that the seemingly universal embracement of content marketing (although definitions and methodologies differ widely) has been the greatest thing to happen to search in a long time.
 I say that as someone who is both a user of Google and has been at the mercy of Google for a long time.

-There are some unique paid distribution mechanisms that are unique to content marketing that allow you to put your content in contextually relevant places across premium publisher networks, target based on user behavior, and pay only for clicks.
-One such provider is the content discovery engine Outbrain, who offers this service and has pledged to cut out all the spam and deliver quality audiences at an efficient cost.
+There are some unique paid distribution mechanisms unique to content marketing that allow you to put your content in contextually relevant places across premium publisher networks, target based on user behavior and pay only for clicks.
+One such provider is the content discovery engine Outbrain, which offers this service, has pledged to cut out all the spam and deliver quality audiences at an efficient cost.
 It’s like all the benefits of digital display and paid search combined into one advertising platform.
-Their platform is also integrated with this site.
+Its platform is also integrated with this site.

 Don’t Hate the Media; Be the Media

-So you’ve analyzed your audience, set up your editorial “newsroom” and adopted a publisher’s approach to producing content by establishing your editorial flow and mission, and now you have a monster of a distribution engine.
+So you’ve analyzed your audience, set up your editorial “newsroom” and adopted a publisher’s approach to producing content by establishing your editorial flow and mission.
+Now you have a monster of a distribution engine.

 Do you realize what you’re doing?
 You’ve gone from buying the media to behaving like the media.
 You’re operating like a media company, which means you don’t have to spend so much money with them anymore.
 You have your own audience to tend to — you don’t need theirs as much.